DSCI-310-2024/DSCI-310_Group-7/CONTRIBUTING.md

 This guide describes how to propose a change to the project.

 ## Changes
 This project will follow the "GitHub Flow" workflow.
-More can be read [here](https://ubc-dsci.github.io/reproducible-and-trustworthy-workflows-for-data-science/materials/lectures/02-version-control-2.html).
+Detailed contributing guidelines can be found in the [DSCI 310 textbook](https://ubc-dsci.github.io/reproducible-and-trustworthy-workflows-for-data-science/materials/lectures/02-version-control-2.html).
 * Unique branches should be created for each unit of work (e.g., a new feature or bug fix)
 * Please submit a pull request so that other contributors may review the changes before merging a branch back to main